The Built-In min() and max() Functions

 A single positional parameter triggers the first variant again, meaning min()/max(), expect an object implementing the iterable protocol.

-Built-in mapping support with the key parameter
+Mapping with the key parameter

 Both variants of min()/max() support an optional keyword-only parameter called key, which must be a callable object and accept a single parameter.
-This object is then called with the given values to map them to some other value for the sake of the comparisons that determine which value is the smallest or the largest.
+This object is then called with the given values to map them to some other value for the sake of the comparisons that determine which value is the smallest or the greatest.
 Using a lambda function for the key parameter is common practice.
 Note that min()/max() still return one of the original values, and the key parameter only affects the decision of which of these values to return.

 Python 3.12.3 (main, Apr 20 2024, 16:22:09) [GCC 13.2.1 20230801] on linux